minicomp/ed/documentation.md

 Ed offers three different layouts: poem, narrative and drama.
 The genre is indicated in the YAML front matter on your texts.
 Using these layouts will allow you to tweak the stylesheets according to your different needs.
 Out of the box, Ed contains some special instructions for poetry in it's stylesheets that allow you to deal with some of the peculiarities of poetry layouts.

-To indicate lines in poetry we use the line syntax from Kramdown:
+To indicate lines in poetry we use the line syntax from Markdown:

 ~~~ markdown
 - Hold fast to dreams